 To prove that $\uadh{X}{1}=\ucl{X}$, let $x\in\ucl{X}_+$.
 By Proposition~\ref{maj-o-dense}, there exists a sequence $(x_n)$ in $X_+$ such that $x_n\uparrow x$.
 It follows that $x_n\goesso x$ and, therefore, $x_n\goesu x$, so that $x\in\uadh{X}{1}$. \end{proof}

 For the proof of the next theorem, we need a few auxiliary facts and definitions.
-We say that $X$ is has the \term{$\sigma$-PP property} if every band generated by a countable set is a projection band.
+We say that $X$ is has the \term{$\sigma$-projection property} ($\sigma$-PP) if every band generated by a countable set is a projection band.